-But whilst discovery is deemed so crucial to sales success, its high importance is often correlated to its difficulty at being executed effectively.
+While discovery is deemed so crucial to sales success, it’s extremely difficult to do it effectively.

-Sales reps often struggle to ask the right questions or get the right answers to help build up urgency to buy, and all to often will take shortcuts to just jump straight to demo.
+Sales reps often struggle to ask the right questions or get the right answers.
+They don’t know how to build urgency to buy, and all too often they take shortcuts to just jump straight to demo.

 Many sales leaders are unsure how to coach their reps to have better discovery calls, or simply feel they don’t have the time to listen to lots of calls to find out how they can improve.